The Climate Wars and agent Deep Woolabra Wonga.

 On the other hand, a slightly more complex answer could be that this is a pure disinformation exercise, meant to do nothing more than sow distrust and confusion in the enemy’s ranks.

 If you’re an alarmist, the nightmare scenario is that some of it or perhaps quite a lot of it, might just be true, which would go some way towards explaining a number of strange things which have happened in the climate wars, but you’ll never know for sure.
 Perhaps, over time, one or two commissioning editors have come to suspect, but they don’t want to know for sure.
-Someone else can have that chalice.
+Someone else can pull the pin on that grenade.

 Welcome to the wilderness of mirrors.